Author. Writer. Dreamer.

 About Me

 I am a former school counselor and the published author of The Dreamer.
 Now writing full-time, I’m excited to release a new human-interest memoir called Whiskey and Water.
-A book inspired by the courage of young people and what they can teach us about the unwanted lessons in life.
+A book inspired by the courage of young people.
+And what they can teach us about the unwanted lessons in life.
 (Keep scrolling to see their moving artwork)

 Student drawing...